Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 15 September 2025 12.28.03 UTC
+- WIB: Senin, 15 September 2025 13.39.59 UTC
-- WITA: Senin, 15 September 2025 13.28.03 UTC
+- WITA: Senin, 15 September 2025 14.39.59 UTC
-- WIT: Senin, 15 September 2025 14.28.03 UTC
+- WIT: Senin, 15 September 2025 15.39.59 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: success
+Kategori: technology